CHESS 2014-2015 Application Deadline:

 2) The one required statement is a statement of research interests and preparation.

-The statement of research interests and preparation should be a concise description of your research interests relative to the 2013-2014 CHESS research stream: Crisis, Culture, and Heritage (see Research page for further details).
+The statement of research interests and preparation should be a concise description of your research interests relative to the 2014-2015 CHESS research stream: Sustainable Heritage, Communities, and Economies (see Research page for further details).
 Include a description of your proposed field research site and your proposed research project.
 State how participation in the CHESS program will benefit your academic training and how it will further your intended professional career.
 Describe any prior research experience and discuss its relevance to the CHESS program.
 You may also discuss language training, completed coursework, or other preparation relevant to field research.
 Limit your response to 1,000 total words, 12 pt. font and 1 inch margins.

 3) Be sure to sign and date the application on page 3 (electronic signature is acceptable).